All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Can I get peptide therapy if my BMI is under 27?

-With documented metabolic risk factors (prediabetes, insulin resistance, NAFLD, elevated cardiovascular risk) and a physician who applies adjusted Asian BMI thresholds, yes.
+With documented metabolic risk factors (prediabetes, insulin resistance, NAFLD, improved cardiovascular risk) and a physician who applies adjusted Asian BMI thresholds, yes.
 This is a clinical judgment call best made with a provider who understands Asian metabolic patterns.

 How much weight should I expect to lose?